Workiva/go-datastructures/README.md

 #### Numerics:
 Early work on some nonlinear optimization problems.
 The initial implementation allows a simple use case with either linear or nonlinear constraints.
 You can find min/max or target an optimal value.
 The package currently employs a probablistic global restart system in an attempt to avoid local critical points.
 More details can be found in that package.

+#### B+ Tree:
+Initial implementation of a B+ tree.
+Delete method still needs added as well as some performance optimization.
+Specific performance characteristics can be found in that package.
+Despite the theoretical superiority of BSTs, the B-tree often has better all around performance due to cache locality.
+The current implementation is mutable, but the immutable AVL tree can be used to build an immutable version.

 ### Installation

 1) Install Go 1.3 or higher.